zerkalica/babel-plugin-transform-metadata/README.md

 babel-plugin-transform-metadata
 ===============================

-Reflection metadata support for classes and functions.
+Reflection metadata support for classes and functions with [flowtype](https://flowtype.org) type aliases support.

-[flowtype](https://flowtype.org) and [typescript](https://www.typescriptlang.org/) reflection does not support type annotations as value keys, so we use some trick with typecast.
+flowtype and [typescript](https://www.typescriptlang.org/) reflection does not support type annotations as value keys, so we use some trick with typecast.

 ```js
 // @flow